 The bottom line is this.
 Domestic solar users can certainly benefit from installing bifacial panels instead of traditional solar panels.
 Unfortunately, those choosing a rooftop setup will have to settle for monofacial solar panel arrays.
 Ground mount installations are more expensive, but they have other benefits, and the increased power output would eventually even the score.

-On the other hand, commercial operators are the real winners, and it’s these types of installations that will surely drive the development of bifacial panels and ensure their future.
+On the other hand, commercial operators are the real winners, and it’s these types of installations will surely drive the development of bifacial panels and ensure their future.

 You can also check this review of the bifacial solar panels.